Brian D’Andrea, President

 Kimberly Crawford Wee, Director, Residential Services

-As Director of Residential Services at Century Villages at Cabrillo (CVC), Ms. Wee coordinates residential services in our permanent supportive housing developments and through he Oasis Community Center.
+As Vice President, Residential Services at Century Villages at Cabrillo (CVC), Ms. Wee coordinates residential services in our permanent supportive housing developments and through he Oasis Community Center.
 She also organizes community development activities on campus that help build synergy and community amongst residents as well as community partner organizations.
 Ms. Wee joins our team with a wealth of nonprofit management and leadership experience.
 She has worked in and around CVC at the service provider level for more than a decade.

 Ms. Wee began her work in social service in Connecticut over 25 years ago.
 She received her Bachelor’s and Master’s Degree in Psychology at Central Connecticut State University.
 As an undergrad at C.C.S.U.
 Ms. Wee worked in the Women’s Center and the Counseling Center where she first began working with victims of domestic violence and sexual assault.
 Her work as an undergrad led to being offered a prestigious post under-grad fellowship to study alcohol and drug abuse on college campuses throughout the state.
 In 1998 she relocated to California where she began working as a Career Development Director and Shelter Manager at a family shelter in Orange County.
 In 2000, Ms. Wee started her work in Long Beach at a domestic violence agency as Program Coordinator.
 She worked to integrate the shelter and agency into the new community and to build the program into the success it is today.
 She was then promoted several times and held different positions in the agency including the Senior Director of Contracts and Quality Assurance.
 Ms. Wee remains active in the domestic violence movement as she graduated from BlueShield’s Strongfield Leadership Program, an intense 18-month statewide initiative for leaders in the domestic violence field and continues to serve as the President of End Abuse Long Beach.